An Optimal Transport approach to arbitrage correction: application to Volatility Stress-Tests

-An arbitrage opportunity is a trading strategy that has zero cost and a positive probability of making profit.
-A \textit{static arbitrage} relates to a strategy consisting in fixed positions taken at present time on available assets (options and underlying), with the possibility to adjust the position on the underlying a finite number of times in the future (a situation often referred to as \textit{semi-static}).
-Other arbitrages are called \textit{dynamic arbitrages}.
-Carr \& Madan \cite{carr2005note} provided sufficient conditions to ensure absence of static arbitrages in a set of option prices on a rectangular grid, composed of a finite number of maturities, but countably many strikes.
-Davis and Hobson \cite{davis2007range} extended their work to a more realistic framework, with a rectangular grid defined by a finite set of maturities and strikes.
-Cousot \cite{Cousot2004,Cousot2007} formulated a more general result for a finite but non-rectangular grid (even with solely bid/ask information), which corresponds to the real case in equity markets, where different strikes are typically quoted for different maturities.
-All these works formulate numerical tests to apply to a given set of option prices in order to check for the existence of a martingale process fitting those option prices, which is equivalent to no-arbitrage according to the First Fundamental Theorem of Asset Pricing.
-More recently, Cohen et al.\ \cite{cohenReisinger}, building on the aforementioned works, have formulated an algorithm to remove arbitrages from option price data (‘‘arbitrage repair") under the form of a linear program, with the possibility to use bid/ask prices as soft bounds.
-Removing arbitrages may also be addressed with \textit{smoothing} techniques, which basically consist in fitting an arbitrage-free model to the data, by minimizing some criterion (see \cite{fengler2015semi} for example).
+\paragraph{Detection and removal of arbitrage} An arbitrage opportunity is a trading strategy that has zero cost and a positive probability of making profit.
+A \textit{static arbitrage} relates to a strategy consisting of fixed positions taken at present time on available assets (options and the underlying) and kept unchanged until maturity.
+The characterization of static arbitrage, and its absence, on an option price surface is a classical and well-studied topic; let us outline a few seminal and important contributions.
+Carr \& Madan \cite{carr2005note} provided sufficient conditions to ensure the absence of static arbitrage within a set of option prices on a rectangular grid, made of a finite number of maturities but countably many strikes.
+Davis and Hobson \cite{davis2007range} extended their work to a slightly more realistic framework, with a rectangular grid defined by a finite set of maturities and strikes.
+Cousot \cite{Cousot2004,Cousot2007} formulated a more general result for the important case of a finite but \textit{non-rectangular} grid (and even with solely bid/ask information), which corresponds to the real case in equity markets, where different strikes are typically quoted at different maturities.
+All these works formulate numerical tests to be applied to a given set of option prices in order to check for the existence of a martingale process fitting those option prices, which, according to the First Fundamental Theorem of Asset Pricing, is equivalent to the absence of (static and dynamic) arbitrage.
+More recently, Cohen et al.\ \cite{cohenReisinger}, building on the aforementioned works, have formulated an algorithm to remove arbitrage from option price data.
+They seek the minimal correction, in the $1$-norm sense, to be added to option prices, under the constraint that the corrected prices are arbitrage-free; the operation is formulated as a linear program.
+Removing arbitrages may also be addressed with \textit{smoothing} techniques, which basically consist in fitting an arbitrage-free model to the data, by minimizing some criterion (see \cite{fengler2015semi} for examples, or \cite{gatheral2014arbitrage}).